udit01/3D-Visualization-and-Conversion-Tool/README.md

 ├── src
 └── templates

-src contains the main project source files wich have to be built for different platforms.

 ## Project Description
 Main Classes and UI are in src/ folder [Documented in docs]                </br> Math Classes are the conceptual classes.
 [Documented in the subfolder]     </br>